bramwalet/Subliminal.bundle/README.md

   * Periodically search for recent items with missing subtitles: self-explanatory, executes the task "Search for missing subtitles" from the channel menu regularly.
 Configure how often it should do that.
 For the average library 6 hours minimum is recommended, to not hammer the providers too heavily
   * Item age to be considered recent: The "Search for missing subtitles"-task only considers those items in the recently-added list, that are at most this old
   * Recent items to consider per library: How many items to consider for every section/library you have - used in "Search for missing subtitles"-task and "Items with missing subtitles"-menu.
 Change at your own risk!
+* Check for correct folder permissions of every library on plugin start: if enabled, SZ checks for necessary permissions of your library folders and warns about them in the plugin channel
 * How verbose should the logging be?: Controls how much info we write into the log files (default: only warnings)
 * Log to console (for development/debugging): You know when you need it